ajk77/EyeBrowserPy/README.md

 ## Getting Started

-For an example implementation of this code see LEMRinterface (https://github.com/ajk77/LEMRinterface).
+This package provides code for adding eye-tracking to LEMRinterface (https://github.com/ajk77/LEMRinterface).
+It is intendend for demonstrative purposes only.

 ### Prerequisites